 Dealer financing is a bit of a misleading term in that it’s not provided by dealers but rather third-party lenders that work with the lenders.
 With dealer financing, the dealer shares the customer’s information with one or more of its partnering lenders.
 The lender (or lenders) then contact the customer to close the financing.

-Here are the main things to compare:
+Here are a few things you can compare:

 Vehicle marketplaces and auto financing marketplaces (also known as brokers, aggregators, or search tools) exist to connect you with providers.
 When you use a marketplace, you fill in a few basic details about yourself.
 After a few seconds, you’re taken to a screen showing several direct providers.
 Click on your preferred option to be taken to the provider’s website, where you may complete your application.